johannesl/python-performance-tweaks/README.md

 ## uuid4()

 When generating unique IDs it's common to use the `uuid.uiid4` function.
 However, out in the real world there is a trade off between potential collisions and execution time.
 Using a PRNG seeded with real random bits is usually random enough for most systems and way faster.
-This is what my new `fast_uuid` function does.
+This is what my new `fast_uuid4` and `uuid4` functions does.

     $ python uuid4-vs-fast_uuid4.py
                   run_uuid4(10000): 0.14s